liwang-thu/S2R-Bench/README.md

 ```

 ### RoboDepth
 A simulation tool for image depth estimation tasks.
-The following method is an example of simulating a foggy scene：
+The following method is an example of simulating a Foggy scene：
 ```bash
 python corruptions/create.py
     --image_list splits/eigen.txt